google/turbinia/docs/user/install-gke-external.md

 ## Introduction

-In this guide you will learn how to externally expose the Turbinia application.
-This guide is recommended for users who have already deployed Turbinia to a GKE cluster, but would like to access the Web UI and API server through an externally available URL instead of port forwarding the Turbinia service locally from the cluster.
+In this guide you will learn how to externally expose the Turbinia API Server and Web UI.
+This guide is recommended for users who have already [deployed Turbinia to a GKE cluster](install-gke-external.md), but would like to access the Web UI and API server through an externally available URL instead of port forwarding the Turbinia service locally from the cluster.

 ### Prerequisites